MCPI-Revival/minecraft-pi-reborn/README.md

 Game logs are located in ``/tmp/minecraft-pi``.

 ### ``Couldn't connect to Docker daemon at http+docker://localhost - is it running?``
-Make Sure Docker Is Running:
+Start Docker if it isn't running:
 ```sh
 sudo service docker start
 ```

 ### ``Error response from daemon: error gathering device information while adding custom device "/dev/dri": no such file or directory``
 Make sure you are using the correct GPU drivers for your system.

 If you are using a Raspberry Pi, make sure your GPU driver is set to ``Full KMS`` or ``Fake KMS`` in ``raspi-config``.

 ### ``Segmentation Fault`` (Exit Code: ``139``)
-1. Attempt To Reproduce Issue And Record Instructions
-2. Report On Issue Tracker Including The Instructions To Reproduce
+Report an issue with reproduction instructions and system details.

 ### ``[ERR]: Invalid ~/.minecraft-pi Permissions``
-Run:
+Update ``~/.minecraft-pi`` permissions:
 ```sh
 sudo chown -R "$(id -u):$(id -g)" ~/.minecraft-pi
 chmod -R u+rw ~/.minecraft-pi